 In order to progress in some degree courses I need to maintain a Credit average, what does this mean?

 Generally this would mean that the mean average of your exam results in each year of enrolment must be 65% or greater.
 You will be contacted by the Faculty via post after the Semester 2 results are released if you do not meet this requirement.

 When does the examination period start and finish & where can I find information about semester dates?

 View the Faculty of Science Important Dates page.

 N.B.
 Faculty Office counter opening hours remain the same during the exam period and university holidays - however, please be aware that the Faculty Office closes during the Christmas and New Year holiday period.

 Students can view a copy of the Science Handbook online, at the Faculty of Science Office or in Fisher Library.

 Past students of the Faculty of Science who are looking for unit of study descriptions for their degrees will need to contact the Fisher Library which holds copies of previous Faculty of Science Handbooks.

-You will normally receive your completion letter from the Faculty of Science in late December, after results are released.
+You will normally receive your completion letter in late December, after results are released.
 Please be aware that a completion letter is not your testamur (a testamur is the official degree certificate you receive at your graduation ceremony).
 The completion letter is an official record of your completion of your degree and is often used by graduates for applications for further study etc.